ARCHER2-HPC/archer2-docs/research-software/onetep/onetep.rst

 Running parallel ONETEP jobs
 ----------------------------

-The following script will run a ONETEP job using 2 nodes (256 cores). it assumes that the input file is called ``text_calc.dat``.
+The following script will run a ONETEP job using 2 nodes (256 cores).
+It assumes that the input file is called ``text_calc.dat``.

 ::